Rolakamin/E-Commerce-Data-Analysis/README.md

 WHERE Quantity < 0;
 ```

-After updating the dataset to correct negative values in the Quantity column, I verified that no negative values remained using the query:
+To confirm the update, I verified that all negative values were corrected by running the following query:
  ```sql
 SELECT *
 FROM Ecommerce